Association of the IceCube neutrinos with CAZ blazar light curves: Abstract

 \section{Abstract}

-{Over the past decade, the IceCube Neutrino Observatory has detected a few hundreds of high-energy (HE) neutrinos from cosmic sources.
-Despite numerous studies searching for their origin, it is still not known which source populations emit them.
-A few confident individual associations exist with active galactic nuclei (AGN), mostly with blazars which are jetted AGN whose jet points in our direction.
+{The IceCube Neutrino Observatory has detected several hundred high-energy neutrinos from cosmic sources.
+Despite numerous studies searching for their origin, it is still not known which sources emit them.
+A few likely individual associations exist with active galactic nuclei (AGNs), mostly comprising blazars (AGNs with jets pointed toward Earth).
 Nonetheless, on a population level, blazar-neutrino correlation strengths are rather weak.
-This could mean that blazars as a population do not emit HE neutrinos, or that the detection power of the tests is insufficient due to the strong atmospheric neutrino background.
-By assuming an increase in HE neutrino emission during major blazar flares, in our previous studies we leveraged the arrival time of the neutrinos to boost the detection power.
-In this paper we utilize the same principle while substantially increasing the number of blazars.
-We search for the spatio-temporal correlation of 356 IceCube HE neutrinos with major optical flares of 3225 radio- and 3814 $\gamma$-ray-selected blazars.
-We find that, despite the increase in data size, the number of confident spatio-temporal associations remains low and the overall correlation strengths weak.
-Two individual associations drive our strongest and the only $>$2$\sigma$ post-trial spatio-temporal correlation, occurring with the BL Lac objects of the radio-selected blazar sample.
-We estimate that $\lesssim$8\% of the detected cosmic neutrinos were emitted by blazars during major optical flares.
-As a complementary analysis, we compare the synchrotron peak frequency, redshift, Doppler factor, X-ray brightness, and optical variability of spatially neutrino-associated blazars to those of the general blazar population.
-We find that spatially neutrino-associated blazars of the tested samples have higher than average Doppler factor and X-ray brightness.}
+This could mean that blazars as a population do not emit high-energy neutrinos or that the detection power of the tests is insufficient due to the strong atmospheric neutrino background.
+By assuming an increase in high-energy neutrino emission during major blazar flares, in our previous studies, we leveraged the neutrino arrival time to boost the detection power.
+Here, we utilize the same principle, while substantially increasing the number of blazars in the sample.
+We searched for the spatiotemporal correlation of 356 IceCube high-energy neutrinos with major optical flares of 3225 radio- and 3814 $\gamma$-ray-selected blazars.
+We found that despite the increase in data size, the number of likely spatiotemporal associations remained low and the overall correlation strengths weak.
+Two individual associations were shown to drive our strongest correlation, namely, the only $>$2$\sigma$ post-trial spatiotemporal correlation, occurring with the BL Lac objects of the radio-selected blazar sample.
+We estimated that $\lesssim$8\% of the detected cosmic neutrinos were emitted by blazars during major optical flares.
+As a complementary analysis, we compared the synchrotron peak frequency, redshift, Doppler factor, X-ray brightness, and optical variability of spatially neutrino-associated blazars to those of the general blazar population.
+We found that spatially neutrino-associated blazars have a Doppler factor and X-ray brightness that are higher than average.}

 \keywords{astroparticle physics - neutrinos - galaxies: active - galaxies: jets - galaxies: statistics}

 \titlerunning{Association of the IceCube neutrinos with CAZ blazar light curves} \authorrunning{Kouch et al.}